What Is a Scrum Developer in Agile Teams? Get Certified in 2024

 What Is a Scrum Developer?

-A scrum developer (development team member) is a member of a product development group in the scrum framework.
+A scrum developer (feature team or development team member) is a member of a product development group in the scrum framework.
 They have the technical knowledge to work on sprint backlog items (user stories) that ask for specific software or product features to be developed, tested and delivered to clients.

 Scrum Developer: Key Responsibilities in the Scrum Framework